Torvastad Municipality

 Torvastad is a former municipality in Rogaland county, Norway.
-The municipality existed from 1838 until 1965.
+The 25.9 km2 municipality existed from 1838 until its dissolution in 1965.
+The area is now mostly part of Karmøy Municipality in the traditional district of Haugaland.
 The administrative centre was the village of Haugesund (from 1838 until 1855), and after that it was the village of Torvastad on the island of Karmøy.
-Today, the area of Torvastad refers to the northern part of the municipality (and island) of Karmøy.
+Other villages in the municipality included Norheim and Vormedal.

-Torvastad municipality originally encompassed parts of the present-day municipalities of Haugesund, Utsira, and Karmøy.
-The municipality included the northwesternmost part of the mainland of Rogaland county plus the northern part of the island of Karmøy and the islands of Utsira, Røvær, Vibrandsøy, and Feøy.
-Upon its dissolution in 1965, the municipality was 26 km2.
+Torvastad Municipality originally encompassed parts of the present-day Haugesund Municipality, Utsira Municipality, and Karmøy Municipality.
+It included the northwesternmost part of the mainland of Rogaland county plus the northern part of the island of Karmøy and the islands of Utsira, Røvær, Vibrandsøy, and Feøy.
+It got smaller over the years, and upon its dissolution in 1965, the municipality covered only 26 km2.